BradHutchings/Mmojo-Server/deploy-openclaw/Windows-WSL/03-Prepare-WSL-OpenClaw.md

 ---
 ### Create `oc-scripts` Directory
-The `mm-scripts` Directory will contain useful scripts we will use to manage Mmojo Server.
+The `oc-scripts` Directory will contain useful scripts you will use to manage OpenClaw.
 ```
 export HOME_OC_SCRIPTS="$HOME/oc-scripts"
 export TILDE_OC_SCRIPTS="~/oc-scripts"